eddyystop/feathers-an-introduction/step-by-step/basic-feathers/database-connector.md

 # Writing a Database Connector

 Our first Feathers example resides on the server only.
-We'll see how easy it is to use database table.
+We'll see how easy it is to use a database table.

 The example adds some user items to a NeDB database table, reads them back and displays them.